yixiuliu-site/yixiuliu-site.github.io/_projects/CLSA.md

 * Wrote the methods and results sections for two manuscripts, edited and reviewed the whole manuscripts

 ### Outcomes ###
-Two second-authored papers are published with Journal of BMC Geriatrics.
+Two second-authored papers are published with the Journal of BMC Geriatrics.

 * Barclay, R.\*, **Liu, Y.**, Ripat, J., Tate, R., Nowicki, S., Jiang, D., & Webber, S. C. (2024).
 Community ambulation in older adults and people with OA - a model verification using Canadian Longitudinal Study on Aging (CLSA) data.
 BMC geriatrics, 24(1), 31. https://doi.org/10.1186/s12877-023-04598-3